xinnian999/vue-form-craft/docs/en/dark.md

 # Dark Mode

-Since `form-craft` is developed based on `element-plus`, most of the color variables are also using its variables.
+Since `formora` is developed based on `element-plus`, most of the color variables are also using its variables.

 You can directly switch `element-plus` to dark mode.